How to clean and disinfect floors using cleaning products and natural ingredients

 How to clean and disinfect hardwood floors

 Cleaning of hardwood floors utilizes two natural methods, and the best part is they are of the do it yourself category.
-They include the steam cleaning method and the white vinegar solution method.
+They include the steam cleaning method and the white vinegar natural solution.

 These are tools and materials required: